dirkgroot/dirkgroot.github.io/content/posts/robot-worlds/04-end-to-end/index.md

 ### The world through the robot's eyes

 We already have a `World` class in the `server` package.
 This class represents the world, as seen by the server.
-It contains all information of the entire map (obstacles, pits, mines) and knows where all robots are and what they are doing.
+It contains (or rather: will contain) all information of the entire map (obstacles, pits, mines) and knows (ehm, will know) where all robots are and what they are doing.
 However, from the spec we know that the robot has a very limited view of the world.
 It gathers information by moving around and scanning its surroundings.

 Do I want this to be in the walking skeleton?
 Do we need it to start working on the first feature?
 I'm tempted to say yes, but in all honesty I don't think we need it right now.
 Sure, `Robot` using `SocketClient` directly is something we